BrainStormCenter/Psychometric/BoulderProcessing.md

   * set voxel size to [3 3 3]
   * the smoothing kernel used in this step influences edge detection etc..
   * The data written out during this step is NOT smoothed
-6. smooth the normalized data
+6. smooth the normalized data (output prefix = 's')
 7. Specify the first level analyses
   * set output directory
   * units for design = scans